iansampson/dissertation/Backlog.md

 ---
 ### Done
+- [x] Tweak final sentence of conclusion.
+- [x] Introduce Oulipo and its members in a more straightforward narrative
 - [x] Add footnote on Derrida, “Note Upon the Mystic Writing Pad”
 - [x] Add reference to Bervin’s website in Dickinson footnote re: Composites. http://jenbervin.com/projects/the-dickinson-composites-series#2
 - [x] Write conclusion for Bergvall revision